 Type-20

 It is considered best practice to save the original image.
-If it is cropped, rotated or otherwise prepared for inclusion as a type-13, -14, -15, or -19 image then the original should be transmitted with it in a type-20 record.
-The method of linking these records (the original and the processed one(s) is described in the ANSI/NISTITL standard in detail.
+If it is cropped, rotated or otherwise prepared for inclusion as a type-13, -14, -15, or -19 image, then the original should be transmitted with it in a type-20 record.
+The method of linking these records (the original and the processed one(s) is described in the ANSI/NIST-ITL standard in detail.
 Note that this is particularly useful for latent images with multiple prints in view.

-When multiple fingers are captured , depending on the specific Application Profile requirements, the user may
+When multiple fingers are captured in the same image, depending on the specific Application Profile requirements, the user may

-Store the original in a type-20 record and segment each finger for a separate type-14 recordThe image with all four fingers may be contained in a type-14 record, with the segmentation coordinates specified.
+Store the original in a type-20 record and segment each finger for a separate type-14 record, or

+The image with all four fingers may be contained in a type-14 record, with the segmentation coordinates specified.

 Record types 13, 14, 15 and 19 contain several fields for metadata associated with an image.
 Type-4 is an older type of record, which is discouraged from use.
-The type-14 recordould be used for flat or rolled impressions at 500ppi WSQ or 1000 ppi JPEG2K (potentially transcoded down to 500 ppi WSQ) and the type-4 logical record (when used to transmit to a legacy system) shall be used for rolled impressions at 500 ppi WSQ.
+The type-14 record should be used for flat or rolled impressions at 500ppi WSQ or 1000 ppi JPEG2K (potentially transcoded down to 500 ppi WSQ) and the type-4 logical record (when used to transmit to a legacy system) shall be used for only rolled impressions at 500 ppi WSQ.
 However, the record type to be used for either flat or rolled images is dependent on the transaction type, the capabilities, and the protocols of the receiving system.
-The sender of the transaction must coordinate with the recipient systems in order to determine whether type-4 or type-14 is appropriate for a particular transaction type and for that system.
+The sender of the transaction must coordinate with the recipient systems’ owners in order to determine whether type-4 or type-14 is appropriate for a particular transaction type and for that system.

 Image vs. Template

-To support interoperability between systems without sacrificing search accuracy, the preferred approach is to transmit the image(s), thereby enabling the minutiae to be extracted and processed on the system where the matching will take place.
+To support interoperability between systems without sacrificing search accuracy, the preferred approach is to transmit the friction ridge image(s), thereby enabling the minutiae to be extracted and processed on the system where the matching will take place.

-However there are some cases where a minutiaebased approach may be acceptable or where the transmission of images may not be possible e.g., if the device is only used in conjunction with a single algorithm or system or due to network bandwidth limitations).
+However there are some cases where a minutiae-based approach may be acceptable or where the transmission of images may not be possible (e.g., if the device is only used in conjunction with a single algorithm or system or due to network bandwidth limitations).

 Mobile ID devices may also be used to verify a person’s identity against an ID card or token on which a biometric is stored, and such data may be either image or minutia based.
-When this mode is used, the minutia extractor be one that has been certified by NIST as PIV compliant and interoperable with other templates and systems.
+When this mode is used, the minutia extractor should be one that has been certified by NIST as PIV compliant and interoperable with other templates and systems.
 These extractors were certified as a result of the Minutiae Interoperability Exchange Test (MINEX) interoperability tests .

 Mobile ID 2D Photographic Images